pconrad/ucsb-cs8-s17.github.io/_lab/lab00.md

     <li><p>If you circled "c" and/or "d" then we think you should either work by yourself for this lab OR you can select a partner who is a bit more experienced, like we consider you to be.</p></li>

-    <li><p>No more than one student each lab is allowed to work without a partner, and only then if
+    <li><p>This lab REQUIRES you to partner up if you are a relative beginner, but does NOT require you to partner with someone if you are slightly more experienced.
+Other labs will REQUIRE EVERYONE to partner up, so please be aware of that.
+In such parner-required labs, no more than one student each lab is allowed to work without a partner, and only then if
-    there is not an even number of students in the lab.
-The TAs will ensure that any such lone worker has circled "c" and/or "d" in response to that experience question.</p></li>
+    there is not an even number of students in the lab.</p></li>
  </ul>
  <p>Does your experience match the person with whom you are currently paired?
 Do you both want to
     work with each other?
 If the answer is no to either of those questions, then look around to find